-9. Compare properties of two functions each represented in a different way (algebraically, graphically, numerically in tables, or by verbal descriptions).
+Compare properties of two functions each represented in a different way (algebraically, graphically, numerically in tables, or by verbal descriptions).

-Example: Given a graph of one polynomial function and an algebraic expression for another, say which has the larger/smaller relative maximum and/or minimum.
+EFor example:-gGiven a graph of one polynomial quadratic function and an algebraic expression for another, say which has the larger/smaller relative maximum and/or minimum.